surfer-rfid/surfer-rfid.github.io/index.md

 Yes, High-Frequency (HF) tags are often used for hotel key card and book tracking.
 Low-frequency (LF) tags are often used for animal tracking and key fobs.
-The ranges and data rates of these systems are substantially smaller than for UHF RFID; however, the lower frequency confers other advantages such as good performance near objects made of metal or living tissue.
+The ranges and data rates of these systems are substantially smaller than for UHF RFID.
+However, the lower frequency confers other advantages such as good performance near objects made of metal or living tissue.

 # What is Software-Defined?